 I'm Fine Box Breathing AR App

-Helping kids work through their emotions by creating an Augmented Reality (AR) App in Partnership with The Look for the Good Project using Unity3D.
+Client project created for helping kids work through their emotions by using an Augmented Reality (AR) App in Partnership with The Look for the Good Project developed in Unity3D.

 ROLE: Product Owner, Product Manager, Designer, Developer